Acme United Corporation: PhysiciansCare

 PhysiciansCare offers a broad assortment of first aid kits, emergency and disaster kits, preparedness products and kit refills.
 PhysiciansCare also carries a branded line of over-the-counter medicines, including the ingredients aspirin, acetaminophen and Ibuprofen.

 Pac-Kit

 Pac-Kit sells first aid kits, industrial stations and refills, emergency medical travel and recreational kits to the industrial, safety, transportation and marine markets.
 The brands has roots dating back to the 1800s as part of the Burroughs Wellcome Company.
 It was one of the first companies that began packaging medications and dressings into cases for use in the field.
 Many explorers of that time carried the cases with them on their expeditions.
 Captain Robert Scott used it on his expedition to the South Pole, Admiral Byrd carried them on the first flight to the South Pole, Admiral Peary brought Pac-Kit first aid kits on both his North and South Pole flights and Nobel Prize winner Fridtjof Nansen had a Pac-Kit on his polar expeditions.

-Camillus

-Camillus, with roots dating back to 1876, is one of the best known brands in the knife industry.
-It produced millions of knives until it filed for bankruptcy in 2007 due to fierce overseas competition.